Criminal Record

 A criminal conviction can prevent you from obtaining employment, a professional license, or from holding public office.

-Changing a Criminal Record
+Changing Your Criminal Record

 Typically modifying your criminal record requires filing a motion in the court where the conviction occurred.
 However, some modifications occur automatically…